Graduate Course in Regenerative Medicine

-The course involves more than 30 Canadian faculties and 4 keynote speakers and includes the 11th Annual Regenerative Medicine Symposium in Toronto April 25-26, 2018, for a chance to present your research project, and network with colleagues.
-Keynote lectures at the Symposium will be presented by Dr. Juan Carlos Belmonte and Dr. Gordon Keller.
+The course involves more than 30 Canadian faculty and 2 keynote speakers and includes the 13th Annual Regenerative Medicine Symposium in Toronto April 22-23, 2020, where participants will have the chance to present their research project, and network with colleagues.

 Participating in this course will give you the chance to connect with some of the best stem cell and regenerative medicine researchers in Canada.

 - This is a rolling call for applications; there is no application deadline.
-Applications will be assessed for merit as they are received at the SCN office; once 10 travel awards have been made, the competition will close.
+Applications will be assessed for merit as they are received at the SCN office; once all travel awards have been made, the competition will close.
 Therefore, interested trainees are encouraged to apply for the travel award as soon as possible.

-- Reimbursement will be processed following the Symposium and in accordance with SCN Travel & Reimbursement Policy (policy will be provided to the selected applicants).
+- Reimbursement will be processed following the Symposium and in accordance with SCN’s Travel & Reimbursement Policy (policy will be provided to successful applicants).

-- Two trainees of the same gender may be required to share a guestroom.
+- Two trainees of the same gender may be asked to share a guestroom.